-The federal government of Nigeria allocated 1% (equivalent to \$123m) of it is 2019 annual consolidated revenue for the implementation of the Basic Health Care Provision Funds (BHCPF) implementation across the 36 states, the BHCPF program will support RMNCAH+N services including family planning.
+The Federal Government of Nigeria allocated 1% (equivalent to \$123m) of the annual consolidated revenue to the Basic Health Care Provision Funds (BHCPF) implementation across the 36 states.
+The BHCPF program supports RMNCAH+N services including family planning program in these states.